jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 Run the script with the options specified for your operating system:

 Ubuntu x86:
-% python ./install/ubuntu_installer.py --update_instance --os ubuntu --arch x86
+% ./install/ubuntu_installer.py --update_instance --os ubuntu --arch x86

 The script will create a log file in makahiki/install/logs with a filename of the format "install_update_instance_<timestamp>.log," where <timestamp> is